 - MSW Financial Aid

 The Master of Social Work is a 62-credit

 In the foundation year, students take two direct practice courses, two policy and organizing courses, two human behavior courses, a research course, and a data analysis course.

-In the advanced year, students choose a concentration: (1) clinical practice or (2) macro practice (management or policy/organizing.
-Students also complete three required practice courses, three electives, two professional development courses, and two advanced research courses.
+In the advanced year, students choose a concentration: (1) clinical practice or (2) macro practice.
+Students also complete three required practice courses, three electives, one professional development course, and two advanced research courses.
 In both foundation and advanced years, students complete a required field internship.
-Many students opt to take electives during a Summer Session or early spring to lighten their course load in the fi nal year of graduate study.
+Many students opt to take electives during a Summer Session or early spring to lighten their course load in the final year of graduate study.

 For information contact: